sheisc/COMP9024/Tutorials/Week5/README.md

 | <img src="images/RecursiveDFS_0000.png" width="50%" height="50%"> |

+**When debugging this program in VS Code, you can set a breakpoint at line 216 in [src/Graph.c](./src/Graph.c) to observe the nodes on call stack.**

 | Visiting 3 | Visiting 0 |  Visiting 2 | Visiting 1 |
 |:-------------:|:-------------:|:-------------:|:-------------:|